Telemedicine HIPAA Notice of Privacy Practices

 - When permitted by law, we may coordinate our uses and disclosures of PHI with public or private entities authorized by law or by charter to assist in disaster relief efforts.

-- We will allow your family and friends to act on your behalf to pick-up filled prescriptions and similar forms of PHI, when we determine, in our professional judgment, that it is in your best interest to make such disclosures, and in compliance with applicable state laws.
+- We will allow your family and friends to act on your behalf to pick-up filled prescriptions and similar forms of PHI when we determine, in our professional judgment, that it is in your best interest to make such disclosures, and in compliance with applicable state or federal laws.

 - We may use or disclose your PHI for research purposes, subject to the requirements of applicable law.
 For example, a research project may involve comparisons of the health and recovery of all patients who received a particular medication.
 All research projects are subject to a special approval process which balances research needs with a patient’s need for privacy.
 When required, we will obtain a written authorization from you prior to using your PHI for research.